Close

 Transit and Special Categories

-Processing times vary from 5-15 business days depending on visa type and applicant nationality.
+Processing times range from 5 to 15 business days depending on visa type and applicant nationality.
+Temporary visas are intended for short-term stays for up to 3, 6, or 12 months in Peru depending on the visa type.
 Multiple-entry options are available for most categories with appropriate justification.

 04